databiomes/modeltrainprotocol/docs/source/getting_started/index.rst

 Getting Started
 ================

-Welcome to the Model Training Protocol (MTP) documentation.
+Welcome to the Model Train Protocol (MTP) documentation.
 This section will help you understand the system architecture and get started with the API.

 .. toctree::
    :maxdepth: 2